Edit videos with Cursor

 Troubleshooting

 • Server shows red — open the MCP logs panel.
-90% of failures are JSON typos or a missing comma.
+Most failures are JSON typos, a missing pandastudio-mcp on PATH (re-run step 2), or PandaStudio not having been launched yet (no credentials file for the MCP server to read).

 • Tools work but commands fail with "License gate engaged" — purchase a license at /pricing or use your remaining trial exports.